Robert H. Woody

 My teaching embraces research-based advances and technology.
 The past is but a springboard to modern ideas.
 I seldom use the same textbook twice.

 practice: For years, I engaged in clinical-forensic-family practice in accord with the scientist-practitioner model.
-Also I help psychologists apply psycholegal strategies to avoid/resolve ethical and legal dilemmas.
-I urge psychologists to develop new roles and income streams, including by psychopharmacology/prescription authority.
-On the behalf of my psychologist-clients, I interface with governmental sources about legislation, policies, and regulatory complaints.
+Also I help mental health practioners apply psycholegal strategies to avoid/resolve ethical and legal dilemmas.
+I urge practioners to develop new roles and income streams, including by psychopharmacology/prescription authority.
+On the behalf of my clients, I interface with governmental sources about legislation, policies, and regulatory complaints.

-Professional Licensure: I am a licensed psychologist in Florida and Michigan, and an ABPP Diplomate (Clinical and Forensic).
+professional licensure: I am a licensed psychologist in Michigan, an ABPP Diplomate (Clinical and Forensic), and an ABAP Diplomate (Assessment).
 I am admitted to the Florida, Michigan, and Nebraska Bars.

-Publications: I have expressed my scholarship in thirty-four books and over two hundred articles.
+publications: I have expressed my scholarship in thirty-eight books and several hundred articles.
 I consider my edited Encyclopedia of Clinical Assessment important because of its early examination of avoiding bias and undue subjectivity in clinical practices.
 My publications tend toward standards and ethics, children, families, assessment, interventions, rehabilitation, and practice strategies.